I love this quote from Haruki Murakami “If you only read the books that everyone else is reading, you can only think what everyone else is thinking.”

 When you read a personal development book, it’s good to know that there are other women reading the same book at the same time, going through the same experiences and learnings.
 You’ll be encouraged and supported when it gets challenging.

 And you’ll enjoy supporting and encouraging others.
-Because we’ll all find different aspects are more challenging than others.
+Because what we find challenging will vary among us.

 5 – You’ll get inspiration from the other book club members